Investing in New Zealand

 All property purchasers and sellers must fill in and sign a one-page Land Transfer Tax Statement.
 This will require you to provide an IRD number unless you have been granted an exemption.
 You will also be required to disclose whether you are a taxpayer in another country and provide any taxpayer identification numbers you have in other countries.

-These requirements were introduced late last year to enable the New Zealand Government to monitor the amount of foreign investment in New Zealand and strengthen anti-money laundering initiatives.
-New Zealand is one of the most corruption-free countries in the world and welcomes and facilitates foreign investment.
-If you are a reputable offshore purchaser you should have no problems complying with these requirements and acquiring a property here.
+These requirements were introduced in 2017 to enable the New Zealand Government to monitor the amount of foreign investment in New Zealand and strengthen anti-money laundering initiatives.

 All investors should, however, seek independent professional advice and assistance before purchasing.
 If required, Bayleys can provide the names of well-regarded advisers, such as lawyers and accountants who can also assist you in this regard and in obtaining a bank account and tax number.
 Under their code of ethics, these advisers are required to act in your best interests.